artarf/git-diff-staged/README.md

 Inconsistencies between index and current file are marked with white color and dotted thinner border.
+You can see this when you stage a change and then undo it.
 You can correct these by toggling the staged state.
-This kind of phenomenom can be reproduced by making a change, staging it and then undoing the change.

 ## Commands